Outlook.com: Security and privacy

 Outlook.com has promised to respect users' privacy, specifically targeting Gmail's privacy practices.
-Outlook.com does not scan emails or attachments for advertising information and personal conversations are ad-free entirely.
+Outlook.com does not scan emails or attachments for advertising information and personal conversations are entirely ad-free.

-In March 2014, when former Microsoft employee Alex Kibkalo was arrested for his involvement in 2012 leaking of Microsoft's trade secrets, Microsoft came under criticism for having accessed the email inbox of his French accomplice.
+In March 2014, when former Microsoft employee Alex Kibkalo was arrested for his involvement in the 2012 leaking of Microsoft's trade secrets, Microsoft came under criticism for having accessed the email inbox of his French accomplice.
 Critics claim these actions violate privacy laws as well as Microsoft's own promises with regards to users' personal information, while others have pointed out that such access is permitted under Microsoft's privacy policies in order to "protect the rights or property of Microsoft", that it was necessary in order to prevent a crime intended to have inflicted billions of dollars of damage, and that such action on Microsoft's part is unprecedented in 18 years.
 In response to the criticism, Microsoft has announced that it would no longer access private account information themselves in such cases, but would instead hand the investigation over to law enforcement agencies.

 Outlook.com uses DMARC specifications to provide better security for message transmission and Extended Validation Certificate to secure the user's connection with Outlook.com.
 On April 17, 2013, Microsoft added two step verification to Microsoft accounts, thereby by extension to Outlook.com.

 Outlook also allows for a single-use code to be used instead of a user's password when signing into a Microsoft account.
 Each code can only be used once, but one can be requested whenever needed.
 If a user is signing in on a public computer—such as at the library or school—using a single-use code helps keep account information secure.
 The single-use code is sent to the user when requested during login.

 Office for the web integration

 Outlook.com integrates with Office for the web to allow viewing and editing of Microsoft Word, Excel and PowerPoint documents that are attached to the email messages.
-Users can directly open attached Office documents within the web browser, and save them into their OneDrive.
+Users can directly open attached Office documents in the web browser, and save them into their OneDrive.
 Users can also perform edits to any received Office documents, and directly reply to the sender with the edited version of the document.
 In addition, users may also send up to 25 GB of Office documents (up to 50 MB each) using Outlook.com by uploading these documents onto OneDrive, and share these documents with other users for viewing or collaboration.
 Users can also save emails to OneNote.